 The second way that meiosis generates genetic diversity is that each individual chromosome goes into one of four different gametes: a sperm or an egg cell.
 Meiosis in a normal human cell that has 46 chromosomes produces four gametes that each have 23 chromosomes.
 This can occur because each of the 46 chromosomes had been copied (46 x 2 = 92) before meiosis split that one cell into four ( 92/4 = 23).
 Not only did meiosis shuffle the homologous chromosomes through the cross-over event described above, it then splits the two pairs (2 x 2 = 4) of homologous chromosomes that "crossed over” into four separate chromosomes.
 Each of these chromosomes goes into a separate gamete cell.

-The third way that meiosis generates genetic variation happens after meiosis is done.
+The third way that meiosis generates genetic variation happens after meiosis occurs.
 In sexually reproducing organisms, such as humans, a sperm from the male must fertilize the egg from the female.
 Human males produce many sperm, each with 23 chromosomes that have been shuffled, that have a unique combination of genes compared to the many other sperm.
-The egg also have this shuffled genetic diversity.
+The egg also has this shuffled genetic diversity.
 So when one unique sperm fuses with one unique egg, a cell with 46 chromosome forms.
 This cell has a combination of genes that is unique compared to the mother and father that produced the sperm and egg.